 Alicia served as a neutral in over 500 cases and has experience with First Nations disputes, business challenges, human rights issues, personal injury cases, and academic and community disputes.
 She mediates two-party and complex multi-party disputes.

 Internationally, Alicia has worked with the United Nations at the International Criminal Tribunal for the Former Yugoslavia, located in The Hague.
-She has also worked with a team of legal counsel to the National Democratic Front of the Philippines (NDF), focusing on human rights and identity-based issues related to the peace negotiations between the NDF and the Government of the Philippines.
-Alicia has worked and presented in the Netherlands, Norway, Scotland and the Philippines.
-She is also a proud Fellow of the International Academy of Mediators.
+She has also worked alongside a team of legal counsel to the National Democratic Front of the Philippines (NDF), focusing on human rights and identity-based issues related to the peace negotiations between the NDF and the Government of the Philippines.
+Alicia has worked and presented in the Netherlands, Norway, Scotland, Switzerland, Kenya and the Philippines.

 Alicia is a Chartered Mediator with the ADR Institute of Canada and has an LL.M. in Alternative Dispute Resolution from Osgoode Hall Law School, a Masters in Conflict Studies and Human Rights from the Netherlands, and certificates in Graduate Legal Studies, Civil Procedure, ADR, Advanced ADR, and Practical Ethics for Working Mediators.
 She is also a Fellow of the International Academy of Mediators and a Canadian representative to the Women Mediators across the Commonwealth network.
 She has authored articles on process design, dispute resolution, reconciliation and the mediation landscape in Canada.